Svalorzen/AI-Toolbox/docs/ExtendingAIToolbox.md

 Aside from policies, we mostly do not introduce inheritance relationships between classes.
 Each class is kept as simple and monolithic as possible, preferring "owns-a" relationships rather than "is-a".
-Code is sometimes duplicated between two classes if they are related (when it can't be made into a free function), rather than forcing awkward child-parent relationships for the sake of saving few lines of code.
+Code is sometimes duplicated between two classes if they are not related (when it can't be made into a free function), rather than forcing awkward child-parent relationships for the sake of saving few lines of code.
 Generalization is achieved using templates.

 This is true for models, algorithms, data structures etc.